jwilli48/CanvasReport/README.md

 ## DEPENDANCIES
 They will be automatically installed when first running the program.
-1. ImportExcel Module
+1. ImportExcel Module (For creating and formatting the Excel document generated)
-2. BurntToast Module
+2. BurntToast Module (For sending a desktop notification when the application finishes)

 ## How to Run
 Just run the .exe file for the report you want to generate.
 If it is the first time running it will ask you for certain credentials needed to fully run the program and then it will save them into the Passwords directory that will also be created on the first time being run.
 If you need to reset any of the data entered just delete the text fils or the whole Password directory to reset them.